How to establish an open-source program

 Files like README.md and CONTRIBUTING.md are even more important because they're being exposed to people who don't have your organizational context.
 They need to be evaluated from the perspective of someone outside the company to ensure clarity.

 In addition, your code of conduct is an important policy to express.
-The standard is to add a CODE_OF_CONDUCT.md file to the root of your repository and use it to explain the behavior expected from participants in your community.
+The standard is to add a CODE_OF_CONDUCT.md file to your repository's root and use it to explain the behavior expected from participants in your community.
 Multiple groups in your organization should review this document, including your legal team.
 Fortunately, there are many standard codes of conduct available from which to start.
 Many projects use these codes as-is without modification.
 Learn more in the Guide to open-source codes of conduct.

 Preparing employees to maintain a repository

-Employees may not have experience working with the open-source community.
+Employees might not have experience working with the open-source community.
 To help them prepare, we recommend that the company offer a set of guides that cover the key things everyone should know before they get started.
-These guides should be posted to an internal repository or portal that is only accessible to company employees and regularly maintained.
-The following guides are a few of the most important.
+These guides should be posted to an internal repository or portal that's regularly maintained and only accessible to company employees.
+The following guides are a few of the most important:

 • A "Should we open-source this project?" guide that provides a framework for deciding whether or not a candidate project should be open-sourced.
 This guide could be structured as a flowchart, set of questions, or list of considerations.